About Lauralton Athletics

-To better understand what is at the heart of Lauralton’s athletic program, and what is expected of student-athletes and their parents, students and parents are required to read the Athletic Handbook and sign the Interscholastic Sports Permission Form.
-By signing this form the athlete and her parents agree that the rules and regulation of Lauralton athletics have been read and understood.
+To better understand what is at the heart of Lauralton’s athletic program, and what is expected of student-athletes and their parents, students and parents are required to read the Parent/Student Athlete Handbook and sign both the Parent/Student Athlete Handbook Agreement and the Interscholastic Sports Permission Form.
+By signing these forms the athlete and her parents agree that the rules and regulation of Lauralton athletics have been read and understood.
 We all represent Lauralton and our behavior and attitude on and off the field should exemplify and reflect the Lauralton commitment to respecting others and embodying good sportsmanship.

-A completed and signed Health Assessment Record Form and a completed and signed Interscholastic Sports Permission Form are required by each student-athlete prior to trying out for or participating on a team.
+A completed and signed Health Assessment Record Form and a completed and signed Interscholastic Sports Permission Form and the Parent/Student Athlete Handbook Agreement are required by each student-athlete prior to trying out for or participating on a team.

 College Athletic Recruiting